Sarahegorov98534/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of avoiding over-engineering or optimizing code too early in the development process without data to support such actions.
 It suggests that a solid understanding of the problem domain, well-structured code, and good design practices are more crucial than blindly chasing micro-optimizations from the start.

+# 2024-03-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+As a programmer, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that what you build today may need to be understood and modified by others (or your future self) tomorrow.
+Also, embrace continuous learning; in programming, as new technologies emerge, staying adaptable and open to improvement is key."

+In practical terms:
+1. Write modular code with clear separation of concerns.
+2. Optimize for readability and clarity first.
+3. Use version control systems effectively.
+4. Test your code thoroughly and automate tests where possible.
+5. Continuously refactor to keep codebase healthy and free from technical debt.